nsabina/simple-json-transform/README.md

 # simple-json-transform

-Simple JSON utility to filter and flatten nested Json file into flat object with proeprties map
+Simple JSON utility to filter and flatten nested Json file into properties map of a flat object

 Json file to process: